 By promoting renewable energy, the project is in line with the current sustainable development priorities of Brazil.
+The DNA of Brazil confirmed that the project assists in achieving sustainable development.

 The project applies the approved baseline and monitoring methodology AM0015, i.e. "Bagasse-based cogeneration connected to an electricity grid".
 The baseline methodology has been applied correctly and the assumptions made for the selected baseline scenario are sound.
 It is sufficiently demonstrated that the project is not a likely baseline scenario and that emission reductions attributable to the project are additional to any that would occur in the absence of the project activity.